Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Side-altars carved in a traditional Lithuanian way at the Montreal St. Casimir church

 In 2007, St. Casimir Lithuanian church became the only Lithuanian institution in Canada to celebrate a centenary.
 To commemorate this, a traditional Lithuanian cross has been constructed outside the church.
-While traditionally Lithuanian crosses are made of wood, this one was built of more permanent metal.
+While traditionally Lithuanian crosses are made of wood, this one was built of a more permanent metal.

 Lithuanian cross of the Montreal St. Casimir Lithuanian church